FlorianBoser/pyGecko_dev/README.md

 > pyGecko an open-source Python library for the parsing, processing and analysis of GC-MS and GC-FID raw data.

+## Acknowledgement

+This modified version of pyGecko builds upon the original [pyGecko](https://github.com/FelixKatz77/pyGecko) library, created for the parsing, processing, and analysis of GC-MS and GC-FID raw data.

 With increasing amounts of analytical and metadata generated in HTE, data processing and analysis quickly become a workflow's limiting step if conducted manually.
 The automated processing of analytical data opens up time for chemists to focus on relevant outcomes, enables the standardized storage of reaction data, and facilitates the integration of